PDLT-University-of-York/test-split-site/docs/ultra/rubric.md

 ### Build manually

 1. Click **Create** in the *Course Rubrics* menu.
-This is accessed through Gradebook or Assignment settings
+This is accessed through Gradebook or Assignment settings.
 </br>![decorative](images/rubric-create-button.png)
 2. This opens a blank *percentage* rubric with four equally weighted criteria (rows) and four evenly stepped mark bands (columns).
-3. Enter a descriptive rubric title at the top, eg. *Summative presentation*
+3. Enter a descriptive rubric title at the top, eg. *Summative presentation*.
 4. Leave the rubric type as the default *percentage* or click to select another type.
 5. To add a new column or row, hover in the header where you would like it to appear and click the purple plus icon.
 Repeat as needed.
 Don't worry if the values are strange at this point.
 </br>![decorative](images/rubric-title-type-add-row-column.png)